The Girl-Fish

 The Girl Fish

-And the prince remembered her words, and her eyes, and his heart was filled with happiness.
+The Prince remembered these words, and his heart was filled with happiness.
+"If I could only go there together, with you."
 The Queen, his mother, watched them both and smiled.
-In the days and weeks that followed, the Prince and the girl spent more time together, and found that they seemed to be as comfortable together as time went by, as they had been the very first time they had met.
+In the days and weeks that followed, the Prince and the girl spent more time together and found that they seemed to be as comfortable as time went by as they had been the very first time they had met in the woods.

-The girl invited her parents to the royal wedding, a three-day feast that everyone enjoyed.
-And of course, the Queen saw to it that the missing blue stones in the Great Arch were restored.
+The girl invited her parents to the royal wedding, a three-day feast.
+And of course, the girl, now a Princess, saw to it that the missing blue gemstones in the Great Arch were restored.

 end